madeline-underwood/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/_index.md

 minutes_to_complete: 120

-who_is_this_for: This is an introductory topic for mobile application developers interested in learning how to build an Android selfie app with Modern MediaPipe Multimodal AI, Kotlin flows, and CameraX, following the Modern Android Development (MAD) architecture design.
+who_is_this_for: This is an introductory topic for mobile application developers interested in learning how to build an Android selfie app with Modern MediaPipe Multimodal AI, Kotlin flows, and CameraX, using the Modern Android Development (MAD) architecture design.

 learning_objectives:
     - Architect a modern Android app focusing on the UI layer.
-    - Leverage lifecycle-aware components within the MVVM architecture.
+    - Leverage lifecycle-aware components within the Model-View-ViewModel (MVVM) architecture.
     - Combine MediaPipe's face landmark detection and gesture recognition for a multimodel selfie solution.
     - Use JetPack CameraX to access camera features.
     - Use Kotlin Flow APIs to handle multiple asynchronous data streams.